amushtaev/gatsby-starter-netlify-cms/src/pages/blog/marketing-psychology-methods-you-must-know.md

 ## Reciprocity

 Reciprocity is a norm used in different fields of social, psychological, and scientific studies.
-Austrian economists Ernst Fehr and Simon Gächter, in [a paper](https://www.aeaweb.org/articles?id=10.1257/jep.14.3.159) for the Journal of Economic *Perspectives, write:*
+Austrian economists Ernst Fehr and Simon Gächter, in [a paper](https://www.aeaweb.org/articles?id=10.1257/jep.14.3.159) for the Journal of Economic Perspectives, write*:*

 *Reciprocity means that in response to friendly actions, people are frequently much nicer and much more cooperative than predicted by the self-interest model; conversely, in response to hostile actions they are frequently much more nasty and even brutal.*